jimniels/blog/posts/2023-05-26-link-preload-image.md

 There’s a nice [web.dev](https://web.dev/preload-responsive-images/#preload-overview) article on the subject, but I like to get varying perspectives and explanations when trying to understand something.
 So I searched to learn more.
 Of course [Chris had already written on it](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/) and explains it in the way only he can.
 And, again unsurprisingly, [Stefan had a helpful resource](https://www.stefanjudis.com/today-i-learned/how-to-preload-responsive-images-with-imagesizes-and-imagesrcset/) on preloading too.

-In essence, you want to tell the browser that that a certain image exists on the page and is super important before the prescanner discovers it.
+In essence, you want to tell the browser that a certain image exists on the page and is super important before the prescanner discovers it.

 I think of it kind of like when I tell my wife a story about our kids.
 I start with, "Ok, don't worry, everyone is fine, but...[story about some crazy thing the kids did].”
 A little heads up goes a long ways.